Hot Topics in Broker Risk Reduction

 2. Routinely patch and update business software and equipment.

-3. Distribute consumer information and remind consumers throughout the transaction about the threat of wire fraud and to always verify any wire or payment instructions with a known contact before sending any money.
+3. Distribute information to consumers, remind consumers throughout the transaction about the threat of wire fraud, and always verify any wire or payment instructions with a known contact before sending any money.

 1. Use multifactor authentication and require passwords to be updated regularly.